tHarvey303/synthesizer/docs/README.md

 To add jupyter notebooks to the documentation:

 1. Add your jupyter notebook to the `source` directory.
 Make sure that you 'Restart Kernel and run all cells' to ensure that the notebook is producing up to date, consistent outputs.
 2. Add your notebook to the relevant toctree.
 See below for an example toctree.
 Each toctree is contained within a sphinx `.rst` file in each documentation source directory.
 The top level file is `source/index.rst`.
 If your file is in a subfolder, you need to update the `.rst` file in that directory.

-- If you're creating a new sub-directory of documentation, you will need to create a new `.rst` file in that directory, and update `source/index.rst` with the relevant path.
+- If you're creating a new sub-directory of documentation, you will need to carry out a couple more steps:
+1. Create a new `.rst` file in that directory
+2. Update `source/index.rst` with the path to that `.rst` file
+3. Add a line to the *pytest* section of `.github/workflows/python-app.yml` to add the ntoebooks to the testing suite.
+It should look something like this

+    ```
+    ...
+    name: Test with pytest
+      run: |
+        pytest
+        pytest --nbmake docs/source/*.ipynb
+        pytest --nbmake docs/source/cosmo/*.ipynb
+        pytest --nbmake docs/source/grids/*.ipynb
+        pytest --nbmake docs/source/imaging/*.ipynb
+        pytest --nbmake docs/source/parametric/*.ipynb
+        pytest --nbmake docs/source/your_new_directory/*.ipynb

 Example toctree: